Image: YoAhn Han, MFA ’14

 GRADUATE STUDENT COURSE REGISTRATION

-IMPORTANT DATES : SUMMER + FALL 2024
+IMPORTANT DATES : SUMMER + FALL 2025

-Monday, March 18: Registration for grad major courses and grad-specific electives begins.
+Monday, March 24: Registration for grad major courses and grad-specific electives begins.

 All graduate students register themselves using Self-Service, for required courses and graduate-specific electives, during the open registration period for grads.
-MFA Low-Res students also register for the Winter term January Colloquium at this time.

 After you register, confirm you are actually registered, by checking your “course/section” status in Self-Service.
-Courses/Sections for which you are officially registered will say “Registered” with a green check-mark in the list view and will appear green in the Calendar View of your Schedule.
+Courses/Sections for which you are officially registered will say “Registered” with a green check-mark in the list view and will appear green in the ‘Calendar View’ of your schedule.

 “Planned” courses/sections are not registered, and you will see that they are not green.

-BFA + CE ELECTIVE COURSES (SUMMER + FALL)
+BFA ELECTIVE COURSES

 CURRENT REGISTRATION DATES FOR BFA COURSES

-• March 18: Begin review of the Fall 2024 elective schedule in Self-service as described below, for courses of interest.
+• March 24: Begin review of the Fall 2025 elective schedule in Self-service as described below, for courses of interest.

 VIEWING ELECTIVE OPTIONS USING SELF-SERVICE

-REGISTRATION FOR BFA (and CE) ELECTIVES
+REGISTRATION FOR BFA ELECTIVES

-• Email the instructor to request permission to enroll, and cc Nadia Savage <nsavage@massart.edu> on this and related emails.
+• Email the instructor to request permission to enroll, and cc Nadia Savage at nsavage@massart.edu on this and related emails.
 Instructor email addresses are available in Self-Service when you “view available sections,” and select “add section to schedule.”
+Include in your emails: your name, MassArt ID, the full section number (for example 3DTD-201-02) and the course title.

-• Once they receive the faculty permission,the Registrar requests the faculty’s graduate syllabus addendum for that course.
-Addenda are reviewed and approved by the Graduate Officeprior to enrollment.
+• Once they receive the faculty permission, the Registrar requests the faculty’s graduate syllabus addendum for that course.
+Addenda are reviewed and approved by the Graduate Office prior to enrollment.
 Again, as this process takes time, please review courses of interest early.

 • Students will be notified when Self-Service closes for open registration.
 Please note that after the open registration period closes, all students must register through Jonathan Rand, the MassArt Registrar.
 It is strongly advised that you register for all courses during the open registration period.